|

 With the playfield propped up and the power turned off, I also check out

-the coils, their plunger, the tube they slide in, and the coil stop.
+the coils, their plunger, the tube they slide in (coil sleeve sometimes called a coil tube), and the coil stop.
 Since a coil is

 an electro-mechanical device that causes rather abrupt movement, there can be loosening of